 Malleable materials for sculpture

-Clay that does not need to be fired to dry it is useful in the primary classroom, although some people find it fibrous and more difficult to work with.
+Air drying clay is useful in the primary classroom, although some people find it fibrous and more difficult to work with.
 But it means you don’t need a kiln to fire the clay, as it can be modelled, dried and then painted.
 However, if you link with your local secondary school you might be able to use their kiln, which means you could then work with stoneware (grey) or earthenware (red) clay, which is also cheaper to buy.

 Sculpture for purpose

-In KS2 children should be more aware of the purpose of art craft and design, so creating sculpture and 3D work which has purpose shows an awareness of the creative and cultural industries.
+In KS2 children should be more aware of the purpose of Art craft and design, so creating sculpture and 3D work which has purpose shows an awareness of the creative and cultural industries.
 The Kapow Primary lesson where children develop their Käthe Kollwitz inspired drawings into sculptures for the Fourth plinth in Trafalgar Square is a great example of this.
 They will ‘see’ their design and sculpture in context.
 Also, studying the history of the art that has been used for the Fourth plinth is a great way to develop their understanding and appreciation of the art form.

 Go for it!